 It is extremely important that any payment for work done by a student or employee of the University be processed through Payroll rather than Accounts Payable.
 Payments in excess of $600 made to individuals through Accounts Payable are reported annually to the IRS on Form 1099.
 If you are unsure as to the proper handling of payments to be made to an individual, please contact the Accounts Payable Manager for clarification.

 An honorarium is a gift, not a form of payment for services.
 If a person is deemed to be “earning” and/or “expecting” payment, then an honorarium is not appropriate.
-Instead a contract for services rendered should be drafted.
+Instead, an Independent Contractor form for services rendered should be drafted.

-If the amount of the honorarium exceeds $500, prior approval must be obtained from the Vice President of Finance, or the Executive Vice President if a school is making the request.
+If the amount of the honorarium exceeds $500, prior approval must be obtained from the Executive Vice President of Finance & Administration, or the Executive Vice President for Academic Affairs if a school is making the request.

 Under IRS regulations, honoraria payments are considered taxable income.
 Therefore, as a matter of policy, the recipient of an honorarium payment may not transfer the payment to another organization or individual.
 If the honorarium recipient wishes to transfer the payment to another organization or individual, he or she must receive the money and then donate it.